arceryz/raylib-gpu-particles/README.md

 - Compute shader example.

 ## Usage
 There are four files in this project.
 The shaders should be placed under the /Shaders subdirectory.
+Make sure you have `raygui.h` in your source.

 - `main.c`
 - `particle_compute.glsl`: Update the particles positions and velocity.